Laan33/ai_project_1/README.md

 - **Hyperparameters**:
     - Modify the [MUTATION_RATES], [CROSSOVER_RATES], and [POPULATION_SIZES] lists in [main.py] to change the grid search parameters.

+## Other methods
+- **Run gridsearch for the best method**:
+Switch branch to the `method_testing` branch.
+Run main.py to run the gridsearch for the best method.

+- **Run for a single run**:
+Uncomment the code at the bottom of the main method to run the algorithm for a single run.

 ## Example

 To run the algorithm with the `berlin52` dataset: